amcajal/SMW_Bruteforce_Hacking/README.md

 But let’s imagine SMWC does not exist, nor other resource.
 Only assumption is
 that: every inch of the game must be contained in the ROM, including the color palette.
-So if the correct byte is changed, Mario suite colors will change.
+So if the correct byte is changed, Mario's suit colors will change.
 I.e: supposing Mario's suit colors are encoded as RGB values, there will be a place in the ROM where the sequence 0xFF 0x00 0x00 will appear.
 And changing the byte 0xFF to 0x33, for example, will change the color of Mario.